-The course is taught in English and Chinese Language and includes coverage of the four skills of listening, speaking, reading and writing and a good balance between understanding the systems of Chinese Language grammar and vocabulary, developing the skills of comprehending and producing Chinese Language in speech and writing, guided practice in language usage and use and authentic communicative activities.
+The course is taught in English and Chinese and includes coverage of the four skills of listening, speaking, reading and writing and a good balance between understanding the systems of Chinese grammar and vocabulary, developing the skills of comprehending and producing Chinese in speech and writing, guided practice in language usage and use and authentic communicative activities.
 Class size is limited to fifteen to allow intensive interactive practice with individual feedback and advice on progress.

 The course uses "A Trip to China" (Princeton University Press 1996) over the period of three terms and possibly some supplementary materials prepared by the Language Centre.
 Preparation for the class is highly recommended, and voluntary homework is set each week.

 MaterialsOur course materials page shows you what you need to buy for this course.
 Course materials are not included in the course fee and can be purchased from the SOAS bookshop firstname.lastname@example.org

 Language Centre How To Apply